scikit-rf/scikit-rf/doc/sphinx/source/tutorials/calibration.rst

 Two-port
 ---------

-Two-port calibration is more involved than one-port. mwavepy supports two-port calibration using a 8-term error model based on the algorithm described in [#]_, by R.A.
+Two-port calibration is more involved than one-port. skrf supports two-port calibration using a 8-term error model based on the algorithm described in [#]_, by R.A.
 Speciale.

 Like the one-port algorithm, the two-port calibration can handle any number of standards, providing that some fundamental constraints are met.
 In short, you need three two-port standards; one must be transmissive, and one must provide a known impedance and be reflective.